eduvpn/documentation/API_V3.md

     }
 }
 ```

+**TODO**: we probably have to indicate the `sessionExpiry` also through the
+API so the client knows when the VPN session will end

+**TODO**: we need VPN type again in order to be able for the client to know
+whether they can provide `public_key` as well.
+Maybe something for APIv3.1?

 **TODO**: mention the `display_name` field can be either a string, or an object
 with BCP47 language codes as key.